Threat model analysis

 System description

-- Also we should update the protocol page
+- Also consider updating the protocol page.

-Mithril signing keys are rotated every epoch and need to be certified by the Cardano KES key.
-For this, the Mithril signers need access to the KES key in order to register the signing key for this epoch.
+and the Mithril signing key to operate. - Mithril signing keys are rotated every epoch and require certification by the Cardano KES key.
+Therefore, Mithril signers must have access to the KES key to register a signing key for each epoch.

-Cardano KES keys need to be evolved every 36 hours, while they can be rotated from a root key when needed.
+and are typically located on the same machine that produces blocks.
+These keys must be evolved every 36 hours, although they can be rotated from a root key when needed.
+For more details, see KES period documentation.

 All Mithril signers and Mithril clients connect to a single aggregator using HTTP over TLS.